Yodata/real-estate/src/pages/about-the-project.md

 ---
-menu: Reference
+title: About
 ---
 # Let's Integrate!

 ### About the project

 An community of software developers working to make real estate application and data integration easier and create an ecosystem of rapid innovation through the magic of shared data models, open source and common sense.